DilanCF/CMSC412_notes/lecture/Lecture04.md

 ![Alt text](img/Lecture04/image-15.png)

 During setup, interrupts are handled by the BIOS

-chnge to OS of CPU
+Change to OS of CPU

 ![Alt text](img/Lecture04/image-16.png)